 - Research skills

-PYP believes that education must extend beyond the intellectual to include not only socially responsible attitude but also the thoughtful and appropriate action.
+The PYP and MIS believes that education must extend beyond the intellectual to include not only socially responsible attitude but also thoughtful and appropriate action.

-In our school, it is believed that every student, in every year group, has the right and should have the opportunity to be involved in voluntary purposeful and beneficial action.
-This action can be taken by an individual student or by a group of students working collaboratively and will clearly look different within each age range.
+In our school, it is believed that every learner, in every year group, has the right and should have the opportunity to be involved in voluntary, purposeful and beneficial action.
+This action can be taken by an individual learner or by a group of learners working collaboratively and will clearly look different within each age range.

-More often than not action may not be witnessed by the teacher in school but rather happens beyond the classroom.
-An example of this is attached.
+More often than not, action may not be witnessed by the teacher in school, but rather happens beyond the classroom.

 Parent: On your trip did the children learn about water conservation?